zhiyongc/zhiyongc.github.io/_pages/about.md

 * Connected Vehicles and Autonomous Driving

 ## News Over the Past Half Year
+* <span style="color:red"> New! </span> Mar.
+2020.
+My first-author paper "Learning Traffic as a Graph: A Gated Graph Wavelet Recurrent Neural Network for Network-scale Traffic Prediction" is accepted by *Transportation Research Part C: Emerging Technologies*
 * <span style="color:red"> New! </span> Jan.
 2020.
 I'm honoured to win the Student Paper Award from the Transportation Statistics Interest Group of American Statistical Association (ASA). \[[Paper](https://arxiv.org/abs/1912.05457)\]
 * <span style="color:red"> New! </span> Oct.
 2019.
 Two first-author and two co-authored papers are accepted for presentation at TRB 2020.
 * <span style="color:red"> New! </span> Oct.
 2019.
 I win the Second Prize in the 2019 PacTrans Annual Conference best poster contest.